Buck Dozier

-Norman Buck Dozier is a council member-at-large for the Metropolitan Council of Nashville and Davidson County, Tennessee and a former mayoral candidate.
+Norman "Buck" Dozier is an American politician.
+He was a council member-at-large for the Metropolitan Council of Nashville and Davidson County, Tennessee and a former mayoral candidate.

 From 1994 to 2000, Dozier was Director-Chief of the Nashville Fire Department.

 Education and career

 Buck Dozier is the Vice Chair of the Education Committee.
 He serves on the Convention and Tourism Committee; the Parking, Zoning, and Historical Committee; the Public Safety - Beer and Regulated Beverages Committee; and the Budget and Finance Committee.
 He served as President Pro Tempore of the Metro Council from September 8, 2004 to August 31, 2005; he substituted for the vice mayor when the vice mayor was not available.

 Buck Dozier is the vice president of Prime Mortgage, a local firm.
 He was President of the Nashville Fire Buffs and a member of the Tennessee Fire Chiefs Association.
 He graduated from Cohn High School, and from David Lipscomb University with a Bachelor of Science degree.
 He taught high school at David Lipscomb for approximately 10 years in the 1960s and 1970s.